behroozUAC/Blum-auto-clicker/README.md

    Unzip the downloaded folder to any directory on your system.

 3. **Install Dependencies**
-   Run `install.bat` to automatically install all required Python libraries.
+   Run `setup.bat` to automatically install all required Python libraries.

 4. **Open Required Applications**
    Launch Telegram Desktop and Blum Clicker.